-Every magazine should be built up to spec, which means that they need to be very durable.
-This includes the body, the follower, the spring, and so on.
-The two most common material options for magazines these days are aluminum and polymer when it comes to the body, and both are good to go.
+Go for a durable magazine.
+Check the body, the follower, the spring, and so on.
+The two most common material options for magazines these days are aluminum and polymer.
+So, when it comes to the body, and both are good to go.

-A good way to know if a magazine is ‘good to go’ out of the box is if it is officially built to mil-spec standards.
-This means that it can be loaded into and function in just about any AR-15 lower on the market (with the possible exception of custom lowers hat are built to very tight tolerances).
-Mil-spec standard magazines will also function reliably and be durable.
+A good way to know if a magazine is “good to go” out of the box is to be officially built to mil-spec standards.
+Mil-Spec means that you can load it into just about any AR-15 lower on the market.
+Mil-spec standard magazines are highly reliable and durable.

 Permit Lock Back

 The bolt of your AR-15 should lock back and stay locked back after you’ve shot the final round.
 This will alert you that you have already fired the last round.
 It will only work if the bolt’s support spring is sufficiently powerful.
 To try this in your AR-15, drop the bolt on the empty chamber and insert an empty magazine.
 Check to see whether the bolt catch is fully engaged by reversing the charging handle backward.

 To tell whether the AR-15 will perform consistently, you need to look at the magazine’s ability to keep the bolt locked back on an empty bullet.
 It most certainly will not be as long-lasting as a magazine that does allow the gun to lock back when empty.